oleg-codaio/GreekLifeMembers-WordPressPlugin/README.md

-Dynamic Groups Plugin for WordPress
+Greek Life Members Plugin for WordPress
 ===================

-WordPress plugin built to make it easy to list and categorize members of an organization (such as a fraternity/sorority).
+WordPress plugin built to make it easy to list members of a fraternity or sorority.

 **Currently under development.**